segmentstream-com/segmentstream-com.github.io/_docs/integrations/ddmanager-streaming.md

 ### <a name="3"></a>Custom metrics
 ------
-Similarly to custom dimensions, DDManager can pass custom metrics.
+Similarly to custom dimensions, SegmentStream can pass custom metrics.

 > There is a big difference between metrics and parameters.
 A metric is a quantitative value, a number (an integer, a fractional number, a time).
 Parameters are data attributes.
 All metrics (numeric data) are calculated in the parameter sections.